Exact solution of asymmetric gelation between three walks on the square lattice: Phase diagram and exponents

 \end{itemize} We note that for large $a$ the transition boundary $t_{t}$ is asymptotic to the line $b=2$ and so there is utility in inverting the curve $a = \frac{b^2}{(b-2)^2} $ as

 Similarly, the phase transition boundary $t_{b}$ occurs when

 Hence we deduce that the closest singularity to the origin is given by

+These give us the growth constant $\mu$ and free energy $\kappa$ in each phase.
 Given these singularities we can now analysis the scaling of the generating function/ partition function and the two types of contact (hence the order parameters).
 Our phase diagram in Figure~\ref{3ow_phase_diagram} is derived from the singularity structure given in equation~\eqref{3ow_asym_loc_sing} and our analysis below